galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .question}

-Finally, we should repeat the producedure described previously for generating the optical maps, but in that case, we will use the scaffold generated by SALSA2.
+Finally, we should repeat the procedure described previously for generating the optical maps, but in that case, we will use the scaffold generated by SALSA2.

 > ### {% icon hands_on %} Hands-on: Mapping reads against the scaffold
 >
 > 1. {% tool [Map with BWA-MEM](toolshed.g2.bx.psu.edu/repos/devteam/bwa/bwa_mem/0.7.17.2) %} with the following parameters: